M1117 armored security vehicle: History

 A variant was to be evaluated by the United States Marine Corps as part of the Mine Resistant Ambush Protected (MRAP) vehicle program.
 In May 2007, after its vehicle submission failed ballistics testing at Aberdeen Proving Ground, Textron received word that it would not receive further orders as part of the MRAP program.
 However, in early 2008, Textron was awarded a contract worth $228 million to build 329 ASVs, to be delivered with the latest fragmentation protection kits.
 The total number of ASVs produced and remaining to be delivered to the U.S. Army at the time was 2,058 vehicles.

 In April 2019, the M1117 was added to the Master Divestiture List.
-In time, they will be replaced with the M-ATV.
+In time, they will be replaced with the Oshkosh M-ATV.

 Design

-At about 15 tons, the M1117 is lighter than the 20 ton Stryker ICV or 25 ton M2 Bradley armored vehicle.
-It can reach a speed of 20 miles per hour in 7 seconds.
+At about 15 tons, the M1117 is lighter than the 20-ton Stryker ICV or 25-ton M2 Bradley armored vehicle.
+It can reach 20 miles per hour in 7 seconds.
 It is only 7 ft 9+1/2 in wide, compared to 11 ft 9+1/2 in for a Bradley.
 Buttoned up, the crew has 360° visibility.
 In size and capability, it fits between the Humvee and the $5 million Stryker.
 The crew compartment is fully air-conditioned.

 Survivability

-The ASV uses an advanced modular expandable armor package from IBD Deisenroth Engineering, consisting of ceramic composite applique on the exterior and spall liner on the interior.
+The ASV uses an advanced modular expandable armor package from IBD Deisenroth Engineering, consisting of ceramic composite appliqué on the exterior and spall liner on the interior.
 The Guardian's armor is designed to defeat small arms fire, mines and Improvised Explosive Devices (IEDs).
-The armor is angled presenting no vertical surfaces, deflecting many rocket-propelled grenade (RPG) hits.
-If an RPG does hit the vehicle directly, it can still function, although crew survivability varies depending on the location at which the RPG hits.
-Angled armor is more resistant to attack than vertical armor due to the shape of the V-shape hulls deflecting explosive forces, as opposed to a single-plane hull which takes the entire force impact.
+The armor is angled, presenting no vertical surfaces, and deflects many rocket-propelled grenade (RPG) hits.
+If an RPG does hit the vehicle directly, the armor can still function, although crew survivability varies with the location of the RPG hit.
+Angled armor is more resistant to attack than vertical armor due to the V-shaped hull deflecting explosive forces, as opposed to a single-plane hull which takes the entire impact force.

 ASVs in Iraq and Afghanistan have withstood several IED attacks, some vehicles multiple times.
 One ASV returned 28 mi after an IED destroyed all four tires.
 As for chemical and biological attacks, the ASV's gas particulate air filtration system was designed to provide additional protection, but is currently not in service due to lack of crew masks for the system.
 The ASV has experienced several rollover incidents.
-Soldiers have a higher survivability rate when rolling over, as the turret is fully enclosed protecting the gunner from ejection.
-However, there have been at least two incidents of rollovers that resulted in the deaths of two soldiers when the turret broke away from the vehicle.
-Since the incidents, Textron has started adding 15 additional bolts to the vehicle turret.
+Soldiers have a high survivability rate in rollovers as the turret is fully enclosed, protecting the gunner from ejection.
+However, there have been at least two incidents of rollovers that resulted in fatalities when the turret broke away from the vehicle.
+Since these incidents, Textron began adding 15 additional bolts to the vehicle turret.